TRemigi/social-network-api/README.md

 ## Description

-Social Network API utilized NoSQL (MongoDB) with Mongoose and Express.js to create an unstructured database to be used with a social media type front end.
+Social Network API utilized NoSQL (MongoDB) with Mongoose and Express.js to create an unstructured database to be used with a social media style front end.

 ## Table of Contents